agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 A fundamental distributed application is the *shared distributed memory* abstraction.
-We shall assume that all processes maintain a local replica of a globally shared data object, as this sort of replication increases system fault tolerance.
+We shall assume that all processes maintain a local replica of a globally shared data object, as replication increases system fault tolerance.
 For simplicitly, we shall discuss the data store as a database, but it could be something else like a filesystem, persistent data object, etc.

 Clients submit two types of operations to processes.
 A *read request* that reads from variable $x$ and returns value $a$ is written